nicmolica/snarl/Snarl/Planning/refactor.md

 Created a top-level package inside the `Snarl` folder, and subpackages for subfolders that need imports from other places, such as the `Snarl/tests` scripts.
 All files have been changed to use imports given this new package structure.

+Changed methods that are only used internally to "protected" status in all classes.
+Did the same for fields, and added getters that copy them to ensure mutation safety.

 ## Future Work

 Summarize work you'd still like to do if there's time.
 This can include features